Paddle Billing

 Inline checkout

 When using inline checkout, the checkout frame doesn't include a breakdown of items or totals.
-It's handles capturing customer and payment information, letting you show information about what your customer is buying on your page.
+It's handles capturing customer and payment information, letting you show information about what a customer is buying on your page.

 When designing your inline checkout, we recommend building logic in your frontend if you need to prevent customers from removing or changing quantities